The Choir and Organ

 The Chapel Choir consists of Choral Scholars and other singers from within the college and outside admitted through audition.
 There are presently eight awards available each year with no restrictions as to voice type and additional awards are made to singers of sufficient merit.
 Choral Scholars sing in the two weekly services (Evensong on Sundays and Thursdays during full term) and play a leading role in the musical life of the college.
 The Choir is administered and directed by the Organ Scholars working under the general supervision of the Director of Music, with whom they share responsibility for services, concerts and tours.
 The college has strong historic links with Liverpool Anglican Cathedral, which was also founded by Bishop Francis James Chavasse, and there are regular exchange visits between members.

-The Paul Geddes Senior Organ Scholarship is to the value of £400, and the Siraj Singh Kandhari Junior Organ Scholar receives £300.
-The awards are named in recognition of the generosity of alumni Mr Paul Geddes and Mr Harjeev Kandhari.
+The Allen Senior Organ Scholarship is to the value of £500, and the Siraj Singh Kandhari Junior Organ Scholar receives £300.
+The first is named in recognition of Dr Roger and Mrs Pamela Allen and the latter in recognition of alumni Mr Harjeev Kandhari.
 St Peter’s normally expects to elect an Organ Scholar in alternate years but this may vary according to circumstances.
 The college will normally only elect an Organ Scholar to read Music, but applications for Choral Scholarships are welcome from across the disciplines.
 For further information on how to apply, please click here.

 The Director of Music welcomes enquiries from prospective candidates at any time.
-For more information or to arrange a visit contact Mr Jeremy Summerly, St Peter’s College, Oxford.
-OX1 2DL E-mail: firstname.lastname@example.org
+For more information or to arrange a visit contact the Director of Music, St Peter’s College, Oxford.
+OX1 2DL.

 Andrej started at St Peter's in October 2018.
 In his gap year he worked as Organist in Residence in Pangbourne College and deputy accompanist at the Pangbourne Choral society, with which he played continuo in the Mozart Requiem and Vespers, as well as an excerpt from the Concerto for Piano and Orchestra no. 21.